Stake (Latter Day Saints): Stake conference

 Each stake will hold a stake conference twice a year under the direction of the President of the Quorum of the Twelve Apostles.
 The stake president presides at these conferences, unless a general authority or area seventy is assigned to the conference.
 The stake president is responsible for organizing the conferences or assist in doing so under the direction of the general authority or area seventy as directed.
 The conferences are used to conduct stake business (primarily the appointment and sustaining of stake officers) and to disseminate counsel and guidance from the stake presidency.
-Speakers at stake conferences generally include the three members of the stake presidency and other stake members, called upon by the stake presidency, to speak on assigned topics.
+Speakers at stake conferences generally include the three members of the stake presidency and other stake members, invited by the stake presidency to speak on assigned topics.
 When a general authority or area seventy presides, he is the featured speaker.

-The general session (for all members of the stake) is usually held on Sunday.
-This general session may be held in a local tabernacle if available.
-If held in the stake center, the general session may be divided into multiple sessions, by ward, so that all stake members may be accommodated in the building.
+The general session (for all stake members) is usually held on Sunday.
+This may be held in a local tabernacle if available.
+If held in the stake center, the general session may be divided into multiple sessions, so that all stake members may be accommodated in the building.
 A session for all adult members is generally held on the preceding Saturday evening.
 A priesthood leadership session is also held in conjunction with a stake conference.
 Some stakes are geographically large enough that multiple sessions of stake conference may held at different locations to accommodate those who live in distant areas.

-The multi-site stake conference has become more common in the current stake conference structure.
+A multi-site stake conference has become more common in the current structure.
 As the number of stakes continued to grow, it became more difficult for general authorities to visit stake conferences, even on a semi-regular basis.
 Area and regional conferences had been organized attempts to counteract this situation.
 A format has developed in the church such that groups of stakes are designated to receive a satellite broadcast from Salt Lake City.
 Using the recording studio at the Conference Center, general authorities deliver sermons that are broadcast to each designated stake.
 Each stake conducts its own opening hymns and prayers and conducts its own business before the broadcast begins.
 Another advantage of this format is that in stakes that are geographically large it is easier to hold stake conference in more than one location.